REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Proposed Method

-In this section, details of the proposed REAL are presented.
-The REAL focuses on representation enhancing which contains a DS-BPT and a RED process at the base phase.
-Subsequently, the analytic class-incremental agenda conducts the CIL in a recursive least-square form.
+{This section presents the details of the proposed REAL framework.
+The paradigm comprises three parts}: Dual-stream Base Pretraining (DS-BPT), Representation Enhancing Distillation (RED) and Analytic Learning with Feature fusion (ALFF).
 An overview of REAL is depicted in Figure \ref{fig:mainflow}.